ngs-course/ngs-course.github.io/Course_Materials/visualization/tutorial/000_example.md

 **Steps:**

 1. Go to the location box and insert ''chr11:996096-1036047'' in the search box and hit ``Go``.
-2. Move acroos the alignment
+2. Move across the alignment
 3. Zoom in
 4. Grey boxes are reads:
       - point to the left --> map reverse strand
       - point to the right --> map forward strand
 5. At the top --> histogram of coverage
 6. Zoom further
-      - Color representation of the sequence
+      - Colour representation of the sequence
       - Zoom in --> Bases are shown
       - Amminoacids corresponding to each base
       - See all possible translation reading frames